Peter Parker (The Amazing Spider-Man film series): Characterization and analysis

 Garfield compared his Spider-Man façade as a metaphor for internet anonymity, saying, "You feel the power of it, the power of not being seen, the power of the mask.
 Peter becomes witty when he's got that protective layer.
 It's like he's on a message board.
 He's got the anonymity of the Internet within that suit, and he can say whatever the hell he likes, and he can get away with anything."
 Garfield tried to explore Parker as an orphan, whom he feels "are the strongest human beings on the planet."
 He said Parker is "a human hero [who] goes through all of the same struggles that we all have gone through, especially the skinny ones [who] want more power than they feel they have."
 He believes Parker represents "a very inspiring, aspirational character that symbolizes goodness—and how difficult it is to be good—but how worth it it is."
+During the production of the second film, Garfield suggested that the film could explore Parker's sexuality, and proposed a romance with a gender-swapped version of Mary Jane Watson portrayed by Michael B. Jordan.

 Rhys Ifans, who portrays Dr. Curt Connors/The Lizard in The Amazing Spider-Man, compared the film to William Shakespeare's Hamlet on the grounds that Spider-Man can be redone over and over in different ways.
 He felt that they are similar in that they both represent meaningful archetypal young men grappling with the loss of their father.
 Critics like Claudia Puig of USA Today felt that Garfield's character as the superhero "embodies the nerdy Parker, the anguished fatherless teen and the cocky super-hero in equal doses".
 Boyd Hoij of Variety noted that Garfield's character as Spider-Man makes an interesting hero in the film because of how it establishes early on that Peter's growing pains along with his search for an identity are common to any teenager and that "his struggles involve real people—and real lives."